nkoehring/markdown.social/README.md

 Inspired by [Org Social](https://github.com/tanrax/org-social), twtxt and others, plaintext.casa is a decentralized social network that is as simple and flexible as writing blog posts with a static page generator, maybe even simpler.

 Other than the mentioned formats, plaintext.casa does not use a fixed file format but instead suggests shapes for different plain text formats like Markdown, Org, AsciiDoc or txt.
-Thanks to its flexibility, plaintext.casa will at least initially support Org Social feeds as well, but future compatibility is neither guaranteed nor planned.
+Thanks to its flexibility, plaintext.casa supports Org Social feeds as well, but future compatibility is not guaranteed.

 plaintext.casa is meant to be easy to read and write by both humans and machines.
 Anyone who can host at least one file in a way that is reachable by the rest of the internet should be able to use all the features, with or without tooling that goes beyond any simple text editor.